-When building a financial aid award, the Yale Office of Undergraduate Financial Aid evaluates a family’s ability to contribute toward the Estimated Cost of Attendance: a comprehensive estimate of the cost of one academic year at Yale that includes both billed expenses (e.g., tuition, room, board) and unbilled expenses (e.g., books, laundry supplies, and travel expenses).
+When building a financial aid award, the Yale Office of Undergraduate Financial Aid evaluates a family’s ability to contribute toward the Estimated Cost of Attendance: a comprehensive estimate of the cost of one academic year at Yale that includes both billed expenses (e.g., tuition, housing, food) and unbilled expenses (e.g., books, laundry supplies, and travel expenses).
 To evaluate a family’s financial need, financial aid officers consider many factors including parent’s income, parent and student assets, family size, other children in college, and a standardized estimate of a student’s ability to earn income while enrolled at Yale.
 This estimate is known as the Student Share.

 The Student Share is set at $3,700 for all students receiving aid.
 This is equal to the standardized estimate of a student’s books and personal expenses included into every financial aid award.
 Yale expects students to cover only the cost of their course books and materials, outings, laundry, and other necessities.
 A Yale scholarship and affordable parent share will cover the full cost of tuition, housing, meals, and travel for all families receiving aid.

 To help students and families understand how the Student Share works and why it is included as part of Yale’s need-based financial aid awards, the Office of Undergraduate Financial Aid has compiled the information below, along with shorter Q&As about Student Share on our FAQ page.
 If you have additional questions, please contact the office.

 Options to meet Net Cost